zuperninja/zuperninja.github.io/_posts/2018-07-22-boxed-wine.md

 ![image](https://user-images.githubusercontent.com/25099826/45483624-c16a4000-b751-11e8-9cb1-395c9fd8f47f.png)

-After that, change the side of one panel, and engrave your meme. (thanks Dewi for the help)
+After that, I flipped the side of one of the panels, and engraved the grumpy cat's meme. (thanks Dewi for your help)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IWfFQFqo32g" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Upgrade's needs
+## Potential upgrades

 - Make a bigger hole for the bag's spout.
 - Add a nice varnish.